Reformation in Denmark–Norway and Holstein: Background, Gustaf Trolle, interdict and the need for a functioning church

-The Catholic Archbishop of Uppsala in Sweden, Gustaf Trolle (and with the support of the Pope Leo X), was in conflict with the Swedish regent Sten Sture the Younger and Sweden's parliament, the Riksdag, due to the parliament's demolition of the archbishop's Almare-Stäket castle in 1518.
+The Catholic Archbishop of Uppsala in Sweden, Gustaf Trolle, and with the support of the Pope Leo X, was in conflict with the Swedish regent Sten Sture the Younger and Sweden's parliament, the Riksdag, due to the parliament's demolition of the archbishop's Almare-Stäket castle in 1518.
 Trolle was pro-union (the Kalmar Union) and was allied with Christian II who made a unionist conquest of Sweden in the autumn of 1520.
 Trolle was reinstated as archbishop and the Stockholm Bloodbath was carried out.

 Trials in Stockholm between 7 and 9 November 1520 led to a series of immediate executions of 84 people, among them fourteen noblemen, three burgomasters, fourteen town councillors and about twenty common citizens of Stockholm hanged or beheaded, many of them MPs.
-The pope gave Trolle the right in writing to excommunicate the parliament by canon law from the Catholic Church (and execute them) as heretics and interdict (church strike) were announced against them.
-Trolle was soon forced to flee to Denmark in 1521 during the Swedish War of Liberation, during which Gustav Vasa came to power in Sweden with the support of the excommunicated parliament.
+The pope gave Trolle the right in writing to excommunicate the parliament by canon law from the Catholic Church and execute them as heretics and interdict (church strike) were announced against them.

+Trolle was forced to flee to Denmark in 1521 during the Swedish War of Liberation, during which Gustav Vasa came to power in Sweden with the support of the excommunicated parliament.
 Despite Trolle's position and his support from the Pope, Gustav Vasa refused to recognize him as archbishop and rejected Trolle as a traitor.
 The pressure from Rome was a contributing factor for why Gustav Vasa never re-established the relationship with the Vatican, and introduced Protestantism by initiating the Reformation in Sweden.